Data Sources¶

 Visit https://vizhub.healthdata.org/gbd-results/ and sign in with your IHME account.

-data/manually_downloaded.
-Rename the file toIHME-GBD_2023-dealth-rates.csvto match the name expected by the Snakemake workflow.
-Consider checking the file modification time and potentially resetting it (on Linux, run touch on the file); sometimes the modification time of the downloaded time can be in the future, which confuses snakemake.
+data/manually_downloadedasIHME-GBD_2023-death-rates-{year}.csvwhere{year}matches yourbaseline_year.
+Consider checking the file modification time and potentially resetting it (on Linux, runtouchon the file); sometimes the modification time of the downloaded file can be in the future, which confuses Snakemake.

 IHME GBD 2019 – Relative Risk Curves¶